elemenom/vexilpy/README.md

 #### 3. **Customizing Log Output**

-You can further customize the logging output by modifying the `Formatter` in the `setup_logging` function.
+You can further customize the logging output by modifying the `Formatter` in the `setuplogging` function.
 For example, you can include additional information like module names or line numbers.

 ##### Example Formatter Customization